 Practice, Practice, Practice: Don’t get discouraged if your photos are perfect because this is not what this is about.
 It’s about seeing the magic of Christmas right in front of your face.
 The more you shoot with your camera and play with it the more comfortable you will get.

 I hope this tutorial was helpful!
-Again, I am sure I am missing some super duper photography tips in this post, but I am just a mom standing in front of her kids with a DSLR trying to figure it out.
+I am certain I am missing a few expert photography tips in this post, but I am just a mom standing in front of her kids with a DSLR trying to figure it out.

 Enjoy this time and capture every moment you can.
 Merry Christmas!